A newer version of this documentation is available.

 /*+ hash */

-Here is the expected result (the same result, but in a slightly different order):
+The result of this query is the same (albeit in a slightly different order):

 [